 South Central Somalia

-DRC’s South and Central Somalia programme is concentrated in the Banadir (Mogadishu and its environs), Hiraan, and Gedo regions.
-In these four regions, DRC provides life-saving assistance, supports improved livelihoods, builds and rehabilitates infrastructure, and works with clan elders to build their capacities and strengthen local governance.
+DRC’s programmes in South Central are concentrated in the Banadir (Mogadishu and its environs), Hiraan, Bay and Gedo regions.
+In these four regions, DRC provides life-saving assistance, supports improvement of livelihoods, builds and rehabilitates infrastructure, and works with clan elders to build their capacities and strengthen local governance.

-Programme activities in Hiraan and Galgaduug are mainly related to agricultural development, water and sanitation and hygiene education (WASH), improved livelihoods, as well as DRC’s expanding Community Driven Rehabilitation and Development programme (CDRD).
+Programme activities in Hiraan and Galgaduug are mainly related to agricultural development, Water, Sanitation and Hygiene education (WASH), improved livelihoods, as well as DRC’s expanding Community Driven Rehabilitation and Development programme (CDRD).

-DRC’s Dollow programme is addressing critical needs for shelter, water and sanitation and hygiene education (WASH), and protection of internally displaced and their host communities.
+DRC’s Dollow programme addresses critical needs for shelter, water and sanitation and hygiene education (WASH), and protection of internally displaced and their host communities.